harjas27/query-system/docs/DESIGN.md

 ### Executor
 * Get Applications involved, given the fields in the query
 * Get integrated applications from `Integration Service`
-*

 * Convert the generic fields into app specific ones (use Model Store)
-* Add connector (enterprise app) details
+* Fetch connector (enterprise app) details
-* Get the connector auth credentials from vault, get oauth token (pass user claims)
+* Get the connector auth credentials from `Integration Service (vault)`, fetch oauth token from the application (pass user claims)

 * Perform Queries by calling the REST endpoints
 * Merge the results